Local books: Women’s life writings, God’s Providence, Working Blessedly . . .

 Various strands of enquiry weave through the book: questions of gender and religion, themselves inflected by denomination; themes related to life writings and manuscript cultures; and the interplay between the writer as individual and her relationships and communal affiliations.

 Cynthia (Cindy) Aalders is Associate Professor of the History of Christianity and Director of the John Richard Allison Library at Regent College.
 A graduate of the University of Oxford’s doctoral program in history, she is the author of To Express the Ineffable: The Hymns and Spirituality of Anne Steele and numerous book chapters and articles.
 She has taught and spoken widely to international audiences on the history of women’s theological and literary contributions to diverse cultures.
-Her current research explores the religious lives of eighteenth-century children.
+Her current research explores the religious lives of 18th century children.

 • John Neufeld: In All Things God’s Providence (Tellwell Talent)